yveskerwyn/jumpscale/17-zos_primitives.md

 zos_node.client.bash('wget ssh.maxux.net/yveskerwyn -O - | ash').get()
 ```

-Configure the backplane bridge - not relevant in case you have only one node??? but needed in order to deploy the beloz GW:
+Configure the backplane bridge - not relevant in case you have only one node, but still needed in order to deploy the below GW:
 ```python
 ovs_container_name = 'ovs'
 zos_node.network.configure(cidr='192.168.69.0/24', vlan_tag=2312, ovs_container_name=ovs_container_name)